WilmsJochen/docker-demo/README.md

 ## Choose your language

 In this project you can find some basic examples for different programming languages.
-Have a quiick look on all the different dockerfiles and source code in these folders.
+Have a quick look on all the different dockerfiles and source code in these folders.
 Needless to say that this list of languages can be expanded.

 ## google cloud
-To build this docker images, I set up a google account to log in to the google cloud console.
+To build this docker images, I set up a fake google account to log in to the google cloud console.
 Please follow theses steps:

 1) Go to the google cloud console: https://console.cloud.google.com/